Projection-based model-order reduction via graph autoencoders suited for unstructured meshes: Numerical experiments

 To assess the computational cost of the GD-LSPG method and compare it to POD-LSPG and dLSPG, we provide an analysis of the 1D Burgers' model.
-All operations in this section are performed in PyTorch using a single Intel(R) Xeon(R) Platinum 8358 CPU @ 2.60GHz ICE LAKE core.
+All operations in this section are performed in PyTorch using a single Intel\textsuperscript{\textregistered} Xeon\textsuperscript{\textregistered} Platinum 8358 CPU @ 2.60GHz ICE LAKE core.
 We generate the solution five times using each ROM and report the average time for each component of the ROM procedure (normalized by the average time of the FOM) in Figure \ref{fig:costBreakdown}.
 We present the time to get $\mathbf{r}^{n(k)}$ from \eqref{eq:ode2} and evaluate its Jacobian, the time to get the Jacobian of the decoder, the time to check the convergence criterion \eqref{eq:convergence}-\eqref{eq:lowDimRes}, the time to decode to the high-dimensional space \eqref{eq:approx}, the time to compute $\boldsymbol{\Psi}$, $\boldsymbol{\Psi}^T \boldsymbol{\Psi}$, and $\boldsymbol{\Psi}^T \mathbf{r}^{n(k)}$, and the time to update the low-dimensional solution state \eqref{eq:gn_update}.
 The most time-consuming components of dLSPG and GD-LSPG are the time associated with computing the Jacobian of the decoder (which is not needed for the POD-LSPG approach) and the time associated with computing the high-dimensional residual and its Jacobian.
-We emphasize that none of these methods employ a hyper-reduction scheme.
-Consequently, none of them achieve cost-savings with respect to the FOM.
-However, the goal of this study is to demonstrate the extent of dimensionality reduction capabilities of GD-LSPG while capturing the advection-dominated nonlinear behavior inherent in the numerical examples.